Dinnertime is being disrupted.

 Launched in the U.S. in 2012 with the arrival of Blue Apron, these services bill themselves as an alternative to making your busy life less busy, designed to reduce the time and stress around preparing a home-cooked meal.
 For roughly $60 a week, you can order meals online and all of the essential ingredients for several dinners, along with easy-to-follow recipes—and it will all arrive at your doorstep a week later.

-In just five years, the market has blossomed into a full-on industry that is threatening grocery stores and Seamless orders daily.
+The market has since blossomed into a full-on industry that is threatening grocery stores and Seamless orders daily.
 According to research firm Packaged Facts, there are now more than 100 meal kit delivery services available in one form or another, from those that will deliver pre-done, microwavable meals to companies that specialize in home-delivered juice cleanses or gourmet burgers in a box.
 Even disruptor du-jour Amazon are reportedly getting into the meal box craze – they just filed paperwork for a service that promises “we do the prep.
 You be the chef.”

 And consumers are starting to gobble up the offerings.
 While experts predict that the industry will be a multi-billion market by 2022, today about 19% of people say they’ve already tried a meal kit service, according to a recent survey from Morning Consult.
 The research found meal kit services seem to resonate best with millennials, men, and wealthier Americans—although the companies are making a big push to also capture the interest of young couples, families with young children, and empty-nesters.